Razia Sultana (politician)

-Razia Sultana is an Indian politician and a cabinet minister in the Government of Punjab.
-She represents Malerkotla in the Punjab Legislative Assembly of which she is the only Muslim member.
+Razia Sultana is an Indian politician and was a cabinet minister in the Government of Punjab.
+She represented Malerkotla in the Punjab Legislative Assembly of which she was the only Muslim member.
 She has been elected three times in the Punjab Assembly, in 2002, 2007 and 2017.

 Personal life

-Sultana was born in a middle class Gujjar Muslim family at Malerkotla.
+Sultana was born in a middle class Muslim family at Malerkotla.
 She is married to IPS officer Muhammad Mustafa who was former DGP of Punjab.
 The couple have two children.

 Political career

 In early 2000, Sultana joined active politics in Punjab.
 She contested and won the elections for Punjab assembly from Malerkotla in 2002 on an Indian National Congress ticket.
 Sultana was voted back to the state legislature for a second time in 2007.
 In 2012 Punjab Legislative Assembly election, she lost to F. Nesara Khatoon (Farzana Alam).
 Sultana regained the seat in 2017 Punjab Legislative Assembly election when she beat her own brother Muhammad Arshad from the Aam Aadmi Party.
 Sultana is a cabinet minister from the Indian National Congress.

 She resigned from her post of cabinet minister in the Punjab Government in Solidarity with Navjot Singh Sidhu on 28 September 2021.